Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

 \end{enumerate} \end{lemma}

-Note that properties \eqref{prop:big-items} and \eqref{prop:split-big-small-items} together imply that ${\cal X}$ contains no medium jobs.
-In other words, if an instance contains some medium jobs, then the lemma assumptions cannot hold, that is, either there is a $t$-feasible partition with at most one almost-full machine, or there is no $t$-feasible partition at all.
-Similarly, property \eqref{prop:litems} implies that $r_i\cdot (m_b+n-2)$ must be an integer multiple of $A$ for all $i$, where $m_b$ is the number of big jobs in the input; if this is not the case, then again the lemma assumptions cannot hold.
+Note that properties \ref{prop:big-items} and \ref{prop:split-big-small-items} together imply that ${\cal X}$ contains no medium items.
+In other words, if an instance contains some medium items, then the lemma assumptions cannot hold, that is, either there is a $v$-feasible partition with at most one almost-full bin, or there is no $v$-feasible partition at all.